-What is the 36 fall in love questions?
+What are the 36 fall in love questions?

 Set I